History of Europe in Timeline

 In 1967, the EEC, European Coal and Steel Community, and Euratom merged to form the European Community.

-After 1989, trade between East and West, as well as towards Asia, increased sharply after being disrupted by world wars, new borders, and the Cold War.
+After 1989, trade between East and West, as well as towards Asia, which had been disrupted by the two world wars, new borders, and the Cold War, increased sharply.

 1989: Fall of the Berlin Wall

-In 1989 the symbolic fall of the Berlin Wall happened and the maps of Central and Eastern Europe were redrawn once more.
+In 1989, the symbolic fall of the Berlin Wall occurred, leading to the reunification of Germany and the redrawing of Central and Eastern Europe's maps.

-After East and West Germany were reunited in 1990, West Germany's economy struggled to support and rebuild East Germany's infrastructure, while East Germany experienced mass unemployment and a decline in industrial production.
+After East and West Germany were reunited in 1990, West Germany's economy struggled to support East Germany's rebuilding, while East Germany experienced mass unemployment and a decline in industrial production.

 1990: Expansion of the European Community

-Until 1990, the European Community was expanded from 6 founding members to 12.
+Until 1990, the European Community expanded from 6 founding members to 12 and West Germany overtook the UK as Europe's largest economy.

 1991: Dissolution of the Soviet Union

-In 1991, the dissolution of the Soviet Union allowed the European Union to expand eastward.
+In 1991, the dissolution of the Soviet Union enabled the eastward expansion of the European Union.

-In 1993, the European Community evolved into the European Union (EU), establishing a parliament, a court, and a central bank.
-The EU also introduced the euro as a unified currency.
+In 1993, the European Community was succeeded by the European Union (EU), which established a parliament, a court, and a central bank, and introduced the euro as a unified currency.

 1999: Introduction of the Euro